bajzany/api-client/README.md

 ApiClientExtension:
 	verify: TRUE
+	stream: TRUE
-	connect_timeout: 3.14
+	connect_timeout: 20
+	read_timeout: 20
+	timeout: 20
 ````

 - verify = enable validate certificate
-- Float describing the number of seconds to wait while trying to connect to a server.
+- connect_timeout = Float describing the number of seconds to wait while trying to connect to a server.
 Use 0 to wait indefinitely (the default behavior).
+- timeout = Timeout if a server does not return a response
+- read_timeout = The timeout applies to individual read operations on a streamed body (when the stream option is enabled).

 #### How to use

 - first create api request action class witch extended `Bajzany\ApiClient\Model\EndPoint` like `Bajzany\ApiClient\Example\UpdateUserApi`